PeteLaud/ratesci/cran-comments.md

 ## Test environments
 * local OS X install, R 3.3.2
-* local CentOS 6.8, R 3.2.4
+* ubuntu 12.04 (on travis-ci), R 3.3.3
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+Win-builder generated 1 NOTE:

+* possibly misspelled words in DESCRIPTION, but the spelling is correct

 ## Downstream dependencies
 There are currently no downstream dependencies for this package